Counselling, Psychotherapy and Clinical Supervision with Angie Fell, MBACP (Accred)

 As an Accredited BACP Member I am required to keep to a high standard of on-going training and development and attend monthly clinical supervision to ensure I provide all my clients with an ethical and safe professional service.

-I am experienced in supporting adults from 18 years old in areas including sexuality, relationships, and gender, as well as depression, childhood trauma, anxiety, and self-harming behaviours.
-I have a particular interest and experience in supporting neurodiverse clients; through the process of receiving diagnoses, and with associated mental health concerns including depression, disordered eating, relational challenges, and day to day functioning.
+I am experienced in supporting adults in areas including sexuality, relationships, and gender, as well as depression, childhood trauma, anxiety, and self-harming behaviours.
+I have a particular interest and experience in supporting neurodivergent clients; through the process of receiving diagnoses, and with associated mental health concerns including but not limited to depression, disordered eating, relational challenges, and executive functioning.

 Humanistic Integrative Counselling